igomezv/simplemc_tests/docs/index.rst

 Changelog
 ----------

+- **0.9.8 (06/09/2021)** Improvements in postprocessing.
+Return dictionaries in DriverMC.executer.
+Correction in the reading of the columns by mcevidence.
+- **0.9.7 (02/09/2021)** Add emcee and mcevidence source codes (modified).
+Fix output texfile of ga_deap.
+Delete old genetic algorithm.
 - **0.9.6.8 (12/08/2021)** Summary output to all analyzers.
 Remove nestle engine.
 - **0.9.6.5 (09/08/2021)** Add ga_deap options in ini file.
 - **0.9.6 (7/06/2021)** Unify simple and generic models, test generic likelihood.